BezBartek/django-dynamic-from-clause/README.md

 I think that this library contains a good idea, and a reasonable attempt, to solve issues like the above.

 # TODO:
-- In the case when we forward not declared fields from nested queryset to the parent, we should be able to filter through them not by using extra.
 - Add tests across multiple django versions
 - Migrations (here or in other library like the django-db-views - db functions can be a good replacement for views, cus views always calculate the whole dataset which can raise performance issues).